chindris/silverback-template/packages/drupal/silverback_ai/modules/silverback_image_ai/README.md

 ## INTRODUCTION

-The Silverback Image AI module contains some AI functionality for images, such as automatic Alt attribute completion.
+The Silverback Image AI module provides AI-powered functionality for image management in Drupal.
+Its main features include:

+- Automatic generation of alt text for images using AI
+- Intelligent image analysis and description
+- Accessibility improvements through better image descriptions
+- Integration with OpenAI's vision models for image processing

+The module aims to enhance the accessibility and SEO of your Drupal site by ensuring all images have meaningful alternative text.

 ## REQUIREMENTS